Augmentations and immersed Lagrangian fillings: Every augmentation is induced by an immersed filling

 The case $c=0$ is trivial since $\Lambda = \emptyset$.
-For fixed $c \geq 1$, the case $n=0$ is vacuously true.
-Assuming $n\geq 1$, we write $Y = z Y'$ where $z$ is an elementary tangle that is necessarily a right cusp or a crossing, $z= r_j$ or $z=\sigma_j$.
+For fixed $c \geq 1$, \dr{assuming the statement holds for smaller values of $c$, we establish the statement via induction on $n$.} The case $n=0$ is vacuously true, \dr{since $Y$ must have at least one right cusp.} Assuming $n\geq 1$, we write $Y = z Y'$ \dr{(allowing the possibility that $Y'$ is the empty word)} where $z$ is an elementary tangle that is necessarily a right cusp or a crossing, $z= r_j$ or $z=\sigma_j$.
 We consider cases depending on the vertical location of this right cusp (in Cases 1-5) or crossing (in Cases 6-10).
 By symmetry we can assume $j \leq k$.
 In addition, using (B1) and Proposition \ref{prop:SRform} we can assume that $\mathcal{C}_\Lambda$ is in SR-form with respect to a $\rho$-graded normal ruling $\sigma$.

 {\bf Case 1:} $z = r_{j}$ with $j\leq k-s-2$.
 Then, $z$ is a right cusp above all the sheets with cusps or crossings in the product $l_k \sigma_{k-1} \sigma_{k-2} \cdots \sigma_{k-s} \sigma_{k+1} \sigma_{k+2} \cdots \sigma_{k+t}$.
 So, a Legendrian isotopy of $\Lambda$ modifies the front diagram by